pi0neerpat/indexer-docker-compose/README.md

 > A guide to set up The Graph infrastructure with Docker Compose / Nginx

-## Usage
+## Guides

-> ❓ New to the self-hosted world?
+> ❓ Are you a self-hosted noob?
 There's a useful guide to setting up a new server in [/vps-introduction](./vps-introduction).
 I wouldn't recommend starting with this project without some basic experience hosting your own services.

-### Phase 0 - Deploy Graph Node
+### 👶 Phase 0 - Deploy Graph Node

 Complete these in this following order: